wanlipu/disaster-response/README.md

 # Disaster Response Pipeline Project

-This is part of Udacity Data Scientist Program, and this repository is meant to document my progress towards `Disaster Response Pipeline Project` completion.

 ### Project Summary

 In the Project, I worked on a data set containing real messages that were sent during disaster events.
 I created a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.